 One of the principal reasons Pure Storage is so well-positioned to help auto OEMs is that they’re on a journey similar to our own.
 When we first started, it seemed natural to place all our telemetry data in the cloud.
 But as the volume of data grew, it simply wasn’t economically viable long term.

-Instead, we believe automakers would be better off taking a step back to redefine the problem.
+Automakers would be better off taking a step back to redefine the problem.
 With the right development partner by their side, it should be possible to engineer a solution that doesn’t have issues whenever there’s a connection outage.
 Ideally, it should hold I/O the moment it detects a service outage and reconnect automatically once normal service is resumed.
 We’ve experienced this trend in our daily discussions with OEMs and suppliers around the globe.
 We’re therefore confident that it’s simply a matter of time before OEMs choose to go this way.

-In summary, today’s auto OEMs are moving toward a driverless, autonomous user experience with telemetry data at its heart.
-Products and services are continually developed and enhanced by ingesting large volumes of data on everything in the car, from radar and video to engine management and brakes.
 The goal of an optimized, improved, and safe user experience can only be achieved once OEMs have mastered how to bridge the gap between cloud, hyperscalers, and on-premises systems around the world.

 Front-runners will be the ones who forget about universal 5G connectivity and focus on re-engineering software to withstand the inevitable communications bumps in the road.
 Armed with this secret sauce, they can locate themselves at the center of an interruption-proof ecosystem.
 This will allow OEMs to achieve their goals of revenue growth while driving true value for their customers.